hyperledger-labs/mosaique-decentralized-workflows/js-parser/README.md

 ## Description
 The js-parser is a simulation of what the Hyperledger Fabric chaincode parser will be doing.
-Chaincode is slower to develop, requires a more complex development environment, and does nto provide a strong debugging environment.
+Chaincode is slower to develop, requires a more complex development environment, and does not provide a strong debugging environment.
 We can simulate what is required in Node.js first, then convert the logic to chaincode.

 The parser has two main calls: